 - 11. A. The Order is marked by extreme unreasonableness when it declares that the appellant is prohibited from being present anywhere within the borders of Jerusalem.
-The prohibition is broad and disproportionate. - B. The appellant, 23, a bachelor engaged to be married, lives with his family in al-'Esawiyah .
-He studied physical education at Abu Dis University and completed his studies some 18 months ago.
-Prior to the issuance of the Order, the appellant had been working for some two and-a-half years in Sur Bahir.
-On March 18, 2013, he was sentenced to a six-month suspended prison term for sympathizing with an unlawful organization - an offense committed in late 2009.
-In May 2011, he was sentenced to four months' imprisonment for rioting and assaulting a police officer.
-In 2006, when he was a minor, he was sentenced to 80 hours of community service, after the Juvenile Court ruled he had made an attempt to assault a police officer. - C. On December 8, 2014, we were given, at our request, an unclassified abstract according to which the appellant is "an active member of the Popular Front".
-He was alleged to be most active in his home village and to have participated in and led "unorganized terrorist attacks".
-This last term is not at all clear.
+The prohibition is broad and disproportionate. - B. The appellant, 24, was arrested by the Israel Police on November 14, 2014 and released three days later, on November 16, 2014.
+The appellant was engaged to be married at the end of April of this year and the wedding is scheduled for the end of this coming summer.
+He currently has two jobs, a conductor in a family-owned bus company operating between al-'Esawiyah and Jerusalem and a guard in a hotel.
+He has no interest in jeopardizing national security or disturbing public order and safety.
+His hopes and wishes are directed towards building a family starting next year. - C. On December 8, 2014, we were given, at our request, an unclassified abstract according to which the appellant is "an active member of the Popular Front terrorist organization".
+The appellant denies the charge.
+Furthermore, we were informed that the appellant participates in and leads "unorganized terrorist attacks".
+It is not at all clear what this means.
+The term "unorganized terrorist attacks," is not clear.
+Furthermore, the ISA alleges that the appellant takes part in public disturbances in his village.
 If there is evidence regarding the appellant's alleged illegal activity, a self-respecting country where the rule of law prevails should serve an indictment against him to address these allegations rather than hide behind classified information.